Prop of ribbon hypergraphs and strongly homotopy involutive Lie bialgebras: Introduction

 \subsection{Involutive Lie bialgebras}

-Lie bialgebras were introduced by Drinfeld in \cite{D1} in his studies of Yang-Baxter equations and the deformation theory of universal enveloping algebras.
-Nowadays (involutive) Lie bialgebras are used in many different areas of mathematics --- in algebra, geometry, string topology, contact topology, theory of moduli spaces of algebraic curves, etc. (see, e.g., articles and books \cite{AKKN, AKKN2, Ba1, CFL, Ch, ChSu, D1,D2, DCTT, ES, Ma, MW, Tu, Sch} as well as references cited there).
-The construction of a minimal resolution of the prop of involutive Lie bialgebras turned out to be a rather non-trivial problem which was solved rather recently in \cite{CMW}.
-It is a remarkable fact that the deformation theory of that prop is controlled by the mysterious Grothendieck-Teichm\"uller group \cite{MW2} which appears in many different areas of mathematics and explains, perhaps, the richness of important mathematical problems which involve involutive Lie bialgebras.
+Lie bialgebras have been introduced by V.\ Drinfeld in \cite{D1} in his studies of Yang-Baxter equations and the deformation theory of universal enveloping algebras.
+Nowadays involutive Lie bialgebras are used in many different areas of mathematics --- in algebra, geometry, string topology, contact topology, theory of moduli spaces of algebraic curves, etc. (see, e.g., articles and books \cite{AKKN, AKKN2, Ba1, CEG, CFL, Ch, ChSu, D1,D2, DCTT, ES, Ma, MW, NW, Tu, Sch} as well as references cited there).
+The problem to prove Koszulness of the prop of involutive Lie bialgebras (and hence to understand their their homotopy theory) turned out to be a rather non-trivial one --- it stayed open for almost a decade until its solution in \cite{CMW}.
+It is a remarkable fact that the deformation theory of that prop is controlled by the mysterious Grothendieck-Teichm\"uller group \cite{MW2} which appears in many different areas of mathematics and explains, perhaps, the diversity of important mathematical problems which involve involutive Lie bialgebras.

 \sip